About This Blog

 5th December 1931 The Suicide of Vachel Lindsay

-4th December 1969 The Assassination of Fred Hampton
+4th December 1969 The Murder of Fred Hampton

-Forty-two years ago today – Fred Hampton, the 21-year-old deputy chairman of the Illinois chapter of the Black Panther Party and the most inspiring young Afro-American leader to emerge in the wake of Malcolm X and Martin Luther King Jr. … Continue reading
+Today we pay tribute to and recall the shocking circumstances surrounding the murder of Fred Hampton – 21-year-old deputy chairman of the Illinois chapter of the Black Panther Party and considered by many to be the most inspiring young African-American leader to emerge in the wake … Continue reading

 2nd December 1859 the Martyrdom of John Brown

-When is a cause so just that the means justify the end?
-Today we honour a man who, in response to that conundrum, became a World Martyr.
-A man so fervently opposed to racism that he was willing to die … Continue reading
+Today we honour a controversial World Martyr.
+A man so fervently opposed to racism that he was willing to die for it… but also to kill for it.
+A white man who killed white men – and sacrificed his own life … Continue reading

 30th November 1718 the Death of Charles XII of Sweden

-We today commemorate – with wonder, awe and several mega-caveats – the brief bizarre life and equally bizarre death, of Sweden’s controversial King Charles XII, who met death exactly 299 years ago, during his second invasion of Norway.
-That Charles’ skull … Continue reading
+We today commemorate – with wonder, awe and several mega-caveats – the brief bizarre life and equally bizarre death, of Sweden’s controversial King Charles XII, who met death on this day in 1718, during his second invasion of Norway.
+That Charles’ … Continue reading

 27th November 1868 the Death of Black Kettle

-Today we lament the death of Black Kettle, chief of the Southern Cheyenne, killed 143 years ago when Lieutenant Colonel George Armstrong Custer led the 7th Cavalry in a surprise dawn attack against the sleeping Cheyenne camp – massacring over … Continue reading
+Today we lament the death of Black Kettle, chief of the Southern Cheyenne, killed 147 years ago when Lieutenant Colonel George Armstrong Custer led the 7th Cavalry in a surprise dawn attack on the sleeping Cheyenne camp – massacring over … Continue reading

 20th November 1936 the Death of Buenaventura Durruti

-Today we remember the inspirational life of the anarchist military leader, Buenaventura Durruti, who died 75 years ago in a mysterious and hotly disputed shooting accident.
-For although his death occurred a mere four months into the Spanish Civil War, … Continue reading
+Today we remember the inspirational life of the anarchist military leader, Buenaventura Durruti, who died on this day 1936 in a mysterious and hotly disputed shooting accident.
+For although his death occurred a mere four months into the Spanish Civil … Continue reading

 19th November 1915 the Death of Joe Hill

-Today we pay tribute to the legendary labour organiser, protest songwriter and folk hero, Joe Hill, executed ninety-six years ago in Utah following a notorious and highly controversial murder trial.
-A prominent and much-loved member of radical trade unionists the … Continue reading
+Today we pay tribute to the legendary labour organiser, protest songwriter and folk hero, Joe Hill, executed on this day 1915 in Utah following a notorious and highly controversial murder trial.
+A prominent and much-loved member of radical trade unionists … Continue reading